(A work in progress and more to come)

 - Resin is dyed and mixed, then poured into a square tube mold to cure.

 - Cured resin is pressed out of the tube mold and cut to rough size.

 - Rough cubes are machine sanded to remove tool marks and square them up.

-- The now-square cubes are hand sanded through several stages to achieve a smooth surface and soften the edges and corners.
+- The now-square cubes are tumbled and hand sanded through several stages to achieve a smooth surface and soften the edges and corners.

 - Numbers are carved into each face of the cube using a CNC machine.

-- A couple more stages of hand sanding, and they are ready for the buffing and polishing wheel.
+- A couple more stages of tumbling and hand sanding, and they are ready for the buffing and polishing wheel.

 - Once shined, each number is hand painted.